 - pinch of salt

-- In a large pot, mix the milk, cream, ¾ cup of the sugar, salt, and corn syrup together on medium heat.
-Bring the mixture to a boil for about 1 - 2 minutes, then bring down to a low simmer.
+- In a large pot, mix the milk, cream, 3/4 cup of the sugar, salt, and corn syrup together on medium heat.
+Bring the mixture to a boil for about 1 - 2 minutes, then lower to a simmer.

-- In a small bowl, mix the egg yolks, the ¼ cup of sugar and corn starch.
-Slowly add 1 cup of the heated milk to the eggs to bring up the temperature.
+- In a small bowl, mix the egg yolks, 1/4 cup (50 g) of sugar and corn starch.
+Slowly add 1 cup (250 mL) of the heated milk to the eggs to bring up the temperature.
 Mix the eggs back into the pot.

 - Mix the contents of the pot constantly until it forms a thick custard.
 You can test this by dipping a wooden spoon in the mixture, then running your finger down the back of the spoon.
 If a line where you swipe remains there, the custard is ready.
 It should take about 5 minutes.
 Stir in the vanilla.